bit-tasks/dependabot/README.md

 **Note:** The above configuration includes packages from `@showoff` [Bit org](https://bit.cloud/showoff).

-By following these steps and configurations, you'll have Dependabot set up to automatically handle newer versions of Bit Component dependencies in your project.
-This will help you keep your project up-to-date with the latest dependencies and security fixes.
+By following these steps and configurations, you'll have Dependabot set up to automatically handle your project's newer versions of Bit Component dependencies.